LDSSA/curriculum-development/CONTRIBUTING.md

 3. Commit the proposed changes
 4. Open a Pull Request to discuss the changes.

-# Approval Process
+### Approval Process

 1. Anyone on `#curriculum` can discuss, review, or upvote/downvote Pull Requests
 2. Reviews by Teaching, Quality Assurance, and Student Success are optional but encouraged
 3. Final approval by the Curriculum Development team (merge to master and close the issue).

+### Specialization Leads

+Specialization Leads are responsible for refining the curriculum, as follows:

+1. The Curriculum Team develops a detailed draft of the Specialization's curriculum
+2. Leads are assigned to Specializations, in accordance with the curriculum
+3. The curriculum is a contract that is binding for the Lead and the Curriculum Team
+4. From the assignment onwards, Leads also need to approve contract changes
+5. The Specialization Leads refine the curriculum
-For Specializations with a Lead assigned, further changes need to be approved by the Specialization Lead.
+6. Refinements need to be approved by the Curriculum Team **until 6 weeks before the start of the Specialization**.

-# Curriculum Development Team

-* João Ascensão (@jtascensao)
-* Pedro Fonseca (@PedroGfonseca)

-# Specialization Leads

-# Milestones (Batch 3)
+## Milestones

 **Submit ideas before the 15th of March.**